buildbot/buildbot/master/docs/tutorial/firstrun.rst

 .. image:: _images/waterfall-empty.png
    :alt: empty waterfall.

 That's the end of the first tutorial.
-A bit underwhelming, you say ?
+A bit underwhelming, you say?
 Well, that was the point!
 We just wanted to get you to dip your toes in the water.
 It's easy to take your first steps, but this is about as far as we can go without touching the configuration.

 You've got a taste now, but you're probably curious for more.
 Let's step it up a little in the second tutorial by changing the configuration and doing